Hampshire and Isle of Wight continuing professional development

 This introductory session offers the opportunity to gain knowledge, confidence and skills in compression therapies used for venous/mixed leg ulcers, leg oedema and prevention of ulceration by using effective compression.
 It will provide an overview of conditions that would benefit from compression, and the choices, implications and planning for the appropriate management.

-Dates: 3 February 2025
+Dates: 22 May 2025

 Delivery method: virtual

 This introductory session aims to explore and enable attendees to understand the elements and importance of wound and skin assessment plus management of wounds.
-There will be a section on types of wound tissue and the implication, eg. slough, necrosis.
+There will be a section on types of wound tissue and the implication, e.g. slough, necrosis.

 The session will also identify the key barriers to wound healing in order to select appropriate dressings/treatments that will support the selection of appropriate dressings/treatments in order to maximise outcomes (note-actual dressing selection is another session-see website) This session encompasses wound infection/biofilm recognition and decisions for treatment.